-The University of Maryland (UMD) and Nanjing Normal University (NNU) in China offer a pioneering joint Master of Science in Geospatial Information Sciences (MSGIS).
+The University of Maryland (UMD) and Nanjing Normal University (NNU) in China offer a pioneering joint Master of Science in Geospatial Information Science (MSGIS).

 - For information (in Chinese) about applying to the MSGIS program, please click here.